opengisci/opengisci.github.io/_posts/2023-11-09-spatial-accessibility-reanalysis.md

 ## Expectations

-The purpose of this lab is to publish a reproduction of the COVID-19 Spatial Accessibility Notebook.
+The purpose of this lab is to publish a reanalysis of the COVID-19 Spatial Accessibility Notebook.

-The published lab is due on **Tuesday, November 2**
+The published lab is due on **Tuesday, November 14**

 - Make some (modest) improvements to the Where COVID-19 notebook and repository (ideas based on lecture discussion)
 - Push changes from CyberGISX to your GitHub Repository